COVID-KG uses AI to scan thousands of studies to answer doctors’ coronavirus questions

-The number of studies about COVID-19 has risen exponentially from the start of the pandemic, from around 20,000 in early March to over 30,000 as of late June.
-In an effort to help clinicians digest the vast amount of biomedical knowledge in the literature, researchers affiliated with Columbia, Brandeis, Darpa, UCLA, and UIUC developed a framework — COVID-KG — that draws on papers to answer natural language questions about drug purposing and more.
+The number of studies about COVID-19 has risen steeply from the start of the pandemic, from around 20,000 in early March to over 30,000 as of late June.
+In an effort to help clinicians digest the vast amount of biomedical knowledge in the literature, researchers affiliated with Columbia, Brandeis, DARPA, UCLA, and UIUC developed a framework — COVID-KG, for “knowledge graph” — that draws on papers to answer natural language questions about drug purposing and more.

 The sheer volume of COVID-19 research makes it difficult to sort the wheat from the chaff.
 Some false information has been promoted on social media and in publication venues like journals.
-And many results about the virus from different labs and sources are redundant, complementary, or would appear to conflict.
+And many results about the virus from different labs and sources are redundant, complementary, or even conflicting.

 COVID-KG aims to solve the challenge by reading papers to build multimedia knowledge graphs consisting of nodes and edges.
 The nodes represent entities and concepts extracted from papers’ text and images, while the edges represent relations involving these entities.